 A New Opportunity for Online Learning about Invasive Insects!

-The first webinar in this series will happen LIVE on:
+The third webinar in this series will happen LIVE on:

 Don’t miss this excellent opportunity!
-For more information about all of the webinars in this series and to register, visit: https://ag.umass.edu/landscape/education-events/invasive-insect-webinars
+For more information about all of the webinars in this series, to register, and to see archived recordings for any that you missed, visit: https://ag.umass.edu/landscape/education-events/invasive-insect-webinars

 Insects and Other Arthropods of Public Health Concern: